 Farmington State Street Option.
-This option would have a use with a greater-than-de minimis impact to one public park (Ezra T. Clark Park); would have uses with de minimis impacts to the Farmington Creek Trail, South Park, and Centerville Community Park, and would have temporary occupancy impacts to the Farmington Junior High School playing fields.
-Impacts to South Park, Centerville Community Park, and the

-Farmington Junior High School playing fields would be the same as with the Farmington 400 West Option described above.
+This option would have a use with a greater-than-de minimis impact to one public park (Ezra T. Clark Park); would have uses with de minimis impacts to the Farmington Creek Trail, South Park, Centerville Community Park, and Woods Cross High School playing fields, and would have temporary occupancy impacts to the Farmington Junior High School playing fields and Woods Cross Elementary School playing fields.
+Impacts to South Park, Centerville Community Park, the Farmington Junior High School playing fields, the Woods Cross Elementary School playing fields, and the Woods Cross High School playing fields would be the same as with the Farmington 400 West Option described above.

 - Ezra T. Clark Park would have impacts to the parking lot, pavilion, and historical monument from the realignment of the frontage road.
 These impacts would require full parcel acquisition of the 0.47-acre central section of the park from Farmington City.
 These impacts would place new roadway on all 2 acres of the 2-acre park, including the parcels owned by UDOT (see Appendix 4A, Figure 1B). - Farmington Creek Trail within Ezra T. Clark Park would be realigned as a result of this option.
-About 1,126 linear feet of the Farmington Creek Trail would be realigned.
+About 1,126 linear feet of the Farmington Creek Trail would be realigned and would be located on the east side of 400 West, not in Ezra T. Clark Park.
 This segment uses a pedestrian crossing on the south side of State Street to cross I-15, the railroad tracks, and Legacy Parkway (see Appendix 4A, Figure 1B).